-Welcome to the WSCJTC Private Security (PS) / Private Investigator (PI) / Bail Bond Recovery Agent (BBRA) Firearms Certificate Program.
+Welcome to the Washington State Criminal Justice Training Commission Private Security, Private Investigator, and Bail Bond Recovery Agent Firearms Certificate Page.
 You must have a Firearms Certificate in order to obtain an Armed License from the Washington State Department of Licensing (DOL).
-The WSCJTC is mandated to issue firearms certificates per RCW and WAC.
+The WSCJTC is mandated to issue Firearms Certificates per RCW and WAC.

 How to get your Firearms Certificate:

-Companies are to visit the Washington State Department of Licensing (DOL) to obtain licensing information and application packets.
 Armed Licenses will not be completed without a Firearms Certificate from the WSCJTC on file.
-Visit the DOL for licensing information using the “List of Licenses” tab on their website.
+Visit the DOL page for licensing information using the “List of Licenses” tab on their website.

 Can a Firearms Certificate be used by more than one company?

 No. If you work for more than one company, you will need a Firearms Certificate for each company.
 Firearms Certificates cannot be shared between companies, because firearms used while working are owned or leased by the company you work for per RCW.
 (To read more about this requirement please click on the RCW links: RCW 18.170.050 2 and RCW 18.165.060 2).